 "In the Troxy Cinema, the audience was trapped by the raid.
 The manager called on them to sing "There'll Always Be An England".
 As he spoke, a bomb fell nearby.
 "I'm not so sure of that!" shouted a joker.
 There was much laughter and the sing-song went on till after midnight." - excerpt from London at War 1939 - 1945 by Philip Ziegler.

-Here, firefighters use the roof of Troxy to tackle resulting fires in surrounding buildings.
+Here, ARP (air raid precaution) wardens, use the roof of Troxy to tackle resulting fires in surrounding buildings.
 Photo copyright Cinema Theatre Association.

 In what was known as “The Longest Night” London was subjected to the worst bombing of The Blitz on May 10th-11th 1941 with hundreds of German aircraft peppering the city with incendiary devices and bombs.
 Nearly 1,500 people died and 11,000 homes were destroyed.
 The Houses of Parliament, British Museum and many other landmark buildings were hit but although East London suffered badly that night, particularly Stepney, Troxy was not hit.